 Weddings and wedding rehearsals are scheduled as the cathedral calendar permits.
 While we try to accommodate the preferred date and time for weddings and rehearsals, we cannot guarantee that your preference will be met.
 Other events on the cathedral calendar may preclude scheduling a rehearsal on the evening preceding a wedding; in this case the rehearsal must be scheduled earlier in the day, or even earlier in the week.

-This includes the preparatory planning, preparation of service bulletins, honoraria, music director and organist’s fees, wedding administrator’s fee, space use fees for the church, including rehearsal time and space, and altar flowers.
+The full wedding includes the preparatory planning, preparation of service bulletins, honoraria, music director and organist’s fees, wedding administrator’s fee, space use fees for the church, including rehearsal time and space, and altar flowers.

 The deposit is non-refundable if you cancel.
 Additional fees apply for soloists, cathedral choir, or any other special services.